-Subway cookies came frozen and already scooped, which all the employees had to do is pop them on to a sheet pan and bake them for 8 minutes.
-I remember the streak marks the cookies used to have when I would bake them for Subway back in the day and those scoop marks resemble these!
-The PB Cookies from Subway were one of my favorite cookie flavors and maybe that’s because they were one of the best PB cookies out there!
-They were slightly smaller too, hence the more baking time with these cookies.
+Subway cookies came frozen and already scooped, all the employees had to do is pop them onto a sheet pan and bake them for 8 minutes.
+I remember the streak marks the cookies used to have when I would bake them for Subway back in the day.
+The look on top of these cookies resembles those scoop marks!
+The Peanut Butter (subsequently referred to as PB) Cookies from Subway were one of my favorite cookie flavors and maybe that’s because they were one of the best PB cookies out there!
 Subway only carries 4 cookie flavors now, which are the Chocolate Chip, Oatmeal Raisin, White Chip Macadamia Nut, and Dark Chocolate Cherry Cookies.
 The peanut butter cookies are unfortunately discontinued but at least you’ll have this recipe!

-I do favor many cookies with PB flavor but this is top-notch!
-My search for Subway Cookies is over folks, I’m quite thrilled with how my experiment went.
-This gem of a recipe is unique since it was an experimental project like my Oatmeal Raisin Cookies so you won’t find one like this!
+I do favor many cookies with PB flavor but these are top-notch!
+My search for Subway Cookies is over folks, I’m quite thrilled with how my experiment turned out.
+This gem of a recipe is unique since it was an experimental project similar to my Oatmeal Raisin Cookies so you won’t find one like this!
 I hope you give these a chance because they are incredibly delicious cookies that spread beautifully on their own!

 How to make Peanut Butter Cookies like Subway: